isomerpages/govtech-gobusiness/_browse-all-licences-PUB/Written-Approval-for-the-Discharge-of-Trade-Effluent-Into-the-Public-Sewer.md

 <li>
 <strong>How soon can my application be processed?</strong><br>
 Your application can be processed within 14 working days upon your submission of all the information and documents required by PUB.<br>
 We will inform you of the status of your application through email.
-You may also log on to <a href=”http://www.business.gov.sg/licences” target=”_blank” rel=”noopener”>GoBusiness Licensing</a> to check the status of your application under Check Application Status.
+You may also log on to <a href="http://www.business.gov.sg/licences" target="_blank" rel="noopener">GoBusiness Licensing</a> to check the status of your application under Check Application Status.
 </li>

 <li>